insideout10/wordlift-docs/docs/wordlift-theme-development.rst

 _____________

 Entities are configured in WordPress as `Custom Post Types <https://codex.wordpress.org/Post_Types#Custom_Post_Types>`_ and the post type is called **entity**.

 To personalise the design of entity pages the template file to be used is called `Single Post <https://developer.wordpress.org/themes/basics/template-hierarchy/#single-post>`_.

-Template files in WordPress are modular, reusable files, to create the web pages on your web site.
-To learn more how to customize an existing WordPress theme or create a new one read the `template hirarchy page <https://developer.wordpress.org/themes/basics/template-hierarchy/>`_ on the WordPress website or visualise the `WordPress template hierarchy <https://wphierarchy.com/>`_ from here.
+Template files in WordPress are modular, reusable files, to create web pages on your web site.
+To learn more how to customize an existing WordPress theme or create a new one read the `template hirarchy page <https://developer.wordpress.org/themes/basics/template-hierarchy/>`_ on the WordPress website or visualise the `WordPress template hierarchy <https://wphierarchy.com/>`_.